ericbutler555/eb-grid/README.md

   </tbody>
 </table>

-Note: Since most people probably won't use the `.print-` classes, they can be found in the separate `eb-grid-print.css` file.
+Note: Since most people probably won't use the `.print-` classes, they can be found in the separate `*-print.css` file.

 ## Fractional widths ##